-- Block Plan - not less than 1:2500 (if new build or extension work)
+- Block plan - not less than 1:2500 (if new build or extension work);

-- Foundation, floor and roof plans not less than 1:100
+- Foundation, floor and roof plans - not less than 1:100;

-- Elevations - not less than 1:100
+- Elevations - not less than 1:100;

-- Sections - not less than 1:100
+- Sections - not less than 1:100;

-- Details as necessary
+- details as necessary;

 It is the agent's duty to inform the applicant of their inspection charge liability.

-A Partner Authority Scheme (PAS) for developers etc. who wish to partner with an Authority of their choice that will deal with all their applications throughout the country.
+2.3 Local Authority Building Control| (LABC) Services provide a Partner Authority Scheme (PAS) for developers, etc who wish to partner with an Authority of their choice that will deal with all their applications throughout the country.

 3.1 One copy of this notice should be completed and submitted.

-3.2 Where the proposed work includes the erection of a new building or extension this notice shall be accompanied by a block plan to a scale of not less than 1:1250 showing:
+3.2 Where the proposed work includes the erection of a new building or extension, this notice shall be accompanied by a block plan to a scale of not less than 1:1250, showing:

-- The provision to be made for the draining of the building or extension.
+- the provision to be made for the draining of the building or extension.

-3.3 The Building Notice charge is calculated in accordance with current charges regulations and is payable at the time of submission.
-A Guidance Note on Charges is available on request.
-These notes are for general guidance only, particulars regarding the submission of Building Notices are contained in Regulations 12 and 13 of the Building Regulations 2010 and, in respect of charges, in the Building (Local Authority Charges) Regulations 2010|.
+3.3 The building notice charge is calculated in accordance with current charges regulations and is payable at the time of submission - see Guidance notes on charges.
+These notes are for general guidance only, particulars regarding the submission of Building notices are contained in Regulations 12 and 13 of the Building Regulations 2010|, and, in respect of charges, in the Building (Local Authority Charges) Regulations 2010|.

-4.1 Regularisation Certificates cannot be issued for work carried out before 11 November 1985.
+4.1 Regularisation certificates cannot be issued for work carried out before 11 November 1985.